SidKwok/VueComponents/README.md

 ## Noted

-They are some components I may use during my job or, you know, fun stuff.
+ * They are some components I may use during my job or, you know, fun stuff.
 And more important is that I can code for something to kill my time.

-All components are supposed to be separated, which means there is no global dependencies such like `bootstrap.css'`.
+ * All components are supposed to be separated, which means there is no global dependencies such like `bootstrap.css'`.
 But it may includes some third-party like `moment`.
 I will inform it in the docs if I use any third-party dependencies, please feel free to use them in your projects.

+ * Remember that if you apply some global css such like `button {color: red}`, the component may not perform in a correct way.
+In this time, feel free to change it in the component.
+It should be easy to understand its structure.

-Each components may have a `readme` file in it, which is to explain how it works.
+ * Each components may have a `readme` file, which is to explain how it works.
 It is actually more like a rule to force me to write docs after coding.

+ * Only works on `.vue` file, so I can't guarantee any other ways.

+ * Should support IE9+.

-Punch me in the face if you can't find any docs in any components.
+ * Punch me in the face if you can't find any docs in any components.

 ## Guide